 - Submit a complete Application for Admission to the Office of Admissions. - Submit official transcript(s) of high school education and all post-high school course work to the Office of Admissions if requested.
+Office GED scores or transcript of courses janet.bottoms@piedmontcc.edu Person County Campus - L114

+- school transcript.

-Office GED scores or transcript of courses for the Adult High School Diploma may be submitted in lieu of the high school transcript. - Complete the Admission Placement - Diploma and certificate admission requirements may vary.
+Complete the Admission Placement Test.

+- Diploma and certificate admission requirements may vary.
 Contact the Admissions Office for details.

-Janet Bottoms (336) 322-2249 janet.bottoms@piedmontcc.edu Person County Campus - L114
+Janet Bottoms (336) 322-2249